vectara/vectara-docs/www/docs/api-reference/indexing-apis/indexing.md

 ### Service

-The indexing service operates in two modes: _incremental_ and _batch_.
-In incremental mode, individual documents or messages are sent to be indexed.
+The indexing service operates by accepting individual documents or messages to be indexed.
 In a short period of time, generally a few minutes, the new content will become available in the search index.

-The definition of the incremental service is shown below.
+The definition of the service is shown below.

 ```protobuf